grokify/ringcentral-sdk-ruby/README.md

 ## Overview

-A gem for using the RingCentral REST API.
+A gem for using the [RingCentral REST API](https://developers.ringcentral.com).
 [Click here to read the full documentation](http://ringcentral-sdk-ruby.readthedocs.org/)

-This is a Ruby SDK for the RingCentral for Developers Platform REST API (https://developers.ringcentral.com).

 ### Included